-What I like to do is put the tapestry needle in my right hand and slip each stitch as if to purl, off the knitting needle and onto the tapestry needle and yarn tail.
+What I like to do is put the tapestry needle in my right hand and slip each stitch as if to purl, off the knitting needle and onto the tapestry needle and slide onto yarn tail.

 Please note that you'll have much less stitches than in the picture.
 This is simply an example to show you.

 When you've got all the stitches, pull as tightly as you can being careful not to break yarn.

 I like to work the needle through the stitches a second time just to reinforce the toe and close it more tightly.